Karmalakas/grav-plugin-swiper-js/README.md

 installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.

+> **NB:** Currently, only manual installation available.
+Maybe plugin will be added to GPM in the future, but not yet.

 ### GPM Installation (Preferred)

 To install the plugin via the [GPM](http://learn.getgrav.org/advanced/grav-gpm),